offline-ai/cli-plugin-cmd-test.js/README.md

 ## `Diff` String Validation

-Using `diff` can validate and supplement string
+Using `diff` can help validate and supplement strings.
+For example, it allows the existence of extra blank lines.
+This ensures that when there are minor differences in the string results, they can still pass the validation.

 ```yaml
 ---